shahzaibkhalid/shaizei/packages/scripts/README.md

 * **eslint-prettier-integration**
 It will check and warn if ESLint and Prettier have any contradicting rules.

+* **type-check**
+It will type-check the TypeScript code and log results to the console. (in case the project is React-TypeScript)

 ## Running Task Scripts

 You need to install `@shaizei/cli` in order to run the above mentioned scripts.
 Take a look at [@shaizei/cli](https://www.npmjs.com/package/@shaizei/cli) to learn more on how to install it.
 Apps created with `@shaizei/cli` comes pre-configured with these scripts.